 This may be a limited listed.
 Our members worldwide are reporting that they are experiencing this problem in other countries as well.

 How to check

-The bigger problem is that once the crankshaft bearings start to fail, the metal shavings can block the oil passages and cause catastrophic engine failures.
+The bigger problem is that once the crankshaft bearings fail, the metal shavings can block the oil passages and cause catastrophic engine failures.